Hello future SOTOGAB members!

-As your fellow Demon Deacons and “sister school,” we at Wake Forest are so excited that you are interested in joining our athletic bands program!
+As your fellow Demon Deacons and “sister school,” we are so excited that you are interested in joining our athletic bands program!
 We encourage you to visit us on campus and/or go to the “Contact” tab to get in touch with us, should you need more information.

 Dr. C. Kevin Bowen, Director of Bands

 Excerpts from an interview with Salem College student Shelley Highfill (trombone):

 Q: Why should a Salem Student join SOTOGAB?

 A: Joining SOTOGAB as a Salem Sister allows for Wake Forest’s numbers to grow.
 Plus, Salem students like us enjoy the thrill of marching in an official ACC college band and becoming members of a fun, exciting band family.
 As SOTOGAB members, we also get to move into our dorms early and really connect with our new Sisters before the entire campus arrives!
 We only get 4 years to enjoy college marching band, and, thankfully, SOTOGAB is there for Wake, Salem, and Forstyh Tech, UNC Greensboro, and several other local schools.